 Many cities across Canada, like Toronto, Vancouver, and Edmonton, now have certain laws that may require grease traps (also known as grease interceptors).
 So you'll find these grease trapping machines in many commercial kitchens, for their fats, oils, and grease.

 The two primary considerations when choosing what size grease trap you need is the capacity and the GPM (the volumentric flow rate of Gallons Per Minute) that the grease trap can accept.
-To be able to calculate the size of a grease interceptor you need, you either need a PHD in astrophysics, or to just fill out the simple form we linked to above :)
+Check out the product pages for a link to a grease trap size calculator.

 If you're not sure which grease trap to buy, we'd love to help you out in picking one.
 So just give us a call or send us a message.